th2-net/remotehand/Readme.txt

 RemoteHand is written in Java and is started as usual Java application: java -jar remotehand.jar

-There are two modes for RemoteHand to work:
+There are 3 modes for RemoteHand to work:
-1. to execute actions from given script file;
+1. to execute actions from given script file using local web driver;
+2. to execute incoming commands using local web driver;
+3. to execute incoming commands using remote web driver.

-2. to wait for commands from external source, e.g. ClearTH.
+The last 2 modes turn RemoteHand into an HTTP server.
+Commands to execute will come from external source, e.g. ClearTH.

 To start RemoteHand in 1st mode, use the following command: java -jar remotehand.jar -input <script file> -output <file for script output>